Welcome to Year 2

 The children will need to ensure they have their full P.E. kit: Please make sure the children’s P.E kits are named, along with all of the following contents: Shorts, t-shirt, long jogging bottoms, sweatshirt, t-shirt, socks and plimsolls.
 Children must be able to remove and replace earrings independently.
 If your child has only just had their ears pierced they will need to bring in medical tape to cover their earrings themselves, not plasters.

-Children are expected to read for 20 minutes every evening either to themselves, an adult or another child, and it is vital that this happens regularly.
-We would like all pupils to read for twenty minutes a day, discuss their reading and then record that they have read in their reading record.
-We would ask that you sign this at least once a week.
+We will be focussing on reading as a whole school this half term and there will be a huge emphasis on reading at school as well as at home.
+Children will be awarded points for regular reading at home with a parent which will be accumulated by the class and prizes given to the top scoring classes in the school.
+Children are expected to read for 15-20 minutes every evening either to themselves, an adult or another child, and it is vital that this happens regularly.
+We would like all pupils to discuss their reading and then record that they have read in their reading record.
+We would ask that you sign this each time you read with your child.
 The children will have opportunities to change their home readers every day and they are encouraged to change their book at least two to three times a week.
 Class teachers will remind children to change their home readers, but it is their responsibility to remember when they are due for a new home reader.
 If you feel that your child is a particularly fluent reader, then you may want to encourage them to begin reading books to themselves, and you may only hear them read out loud occasionally.
-Obviously, you should continue to question your child about the stories they are reading to check their understanding.

 Please remind children that their reading books and reading record books should be in school every day.

-We look forward to another super term ahead.
+We look forward to another hardworking term ahead.